trcrsired/windows-msvc-sysroot/README.md

 # Windows MSVC Sysroot

-This repository provides Windows MSVC headers and libraries with a standardized sysroot rule as what GCC and clang do, similar to other triplets, to facilitate cross-compilation and canadian-compilation.
+This repository provides Windows MSVC headers and libraries with a standardized sysroot rule as what GCC and Clang do, similar to other triplets, to facilitate cross-compilation and canadian-compilation.
 Some people prefer to use ```${ARCH}-windows-msvc``` triplet over ```${ARCH}-windows-gnu``` triplet, so I decide to provide one by myself.

 ## Why not /winsysroot?
-clang's winsysroot is pretty useless since it does not follow the rule of other targets are doing.
+Clang's winsysroot is pretty useless since it does not follow the rule of other targets are doing.
 That is a massive burden for libraries to maintain.
 Plus the file structures are overcomplicated to the point of useless.

-## Planned Enhancements to LLVM/clang
+## Planned Enhancements to LLVM/Clang
 I intend to modify the clang frontend to support the ```--sysroot=``` option, enabling it to locate this sysroot using path finding as demonstrated below.

 ## Supported Triplets